-The processed aeromagnetic data for lines 320 and 322 are shown in Figures 15 and 16.
+The processed aeromagnetic data for lines 320 and 322 are shown in Figures 16 and 17.
 The flight lines, which are 2km, separated from each other shows similar subsurface geometry, both in frequency and amplitudes.
 Most of the Euler solutions are concentrated along the rift axis while the basin is marked by the absence of magnetic sources.
-These observations are in line with the results experienced in the northern part of the Kenya rift by Mariita and Keller (2007).
+These observations are in line with the results experienced in the northern part of the Kenya rift by Mariita and Keller (32).
 The magnetic sources from 2D Euler correspond approximately to the top of the magnetic sources.
 These sources reflect rock beneath the thick sediment within the axial part of the rift basin/trough.
-The sub-vertical alignment and scattering of the Euler solutions reveals the existence of tectonic activities (Adepelumi et al., 2008; Kuria et al., 2009; Mushayandebvu et al., 2001) which extends to a depth of 7.5 km (Figures 15b and 16b).
+The sub-vertical alignment and scattering of the Euler solutions reveals the existence of tectonic activities (23, 33-34) which extends to a depth of 7.5 km (Figures 16b and 17b).
 The magnetic sources correspond largely to the tectonic structures (faults).
-These tectonic structures, approximately at a depth of 7.5km, correspond to the established surface N-S faults A, D and E in the south of Lake Magadi, which bounds the basin in the surface as seen in the topographic profiles (Figure 15a and 16b).
+These tectonic structures, approximately at a depth of 7.5km, correspond to the established surface N-S faults A, D and E in the south of Lake Magadi, which bounds the basin in the surface as seen in the topographic profiles (Figure 16a and 17b).
 The lack of magnetic signal between the faults in the subsurface could be because of the presence of hydrothermal fluids within the basin.
-Faults B and C are mostly shallow; they are not clearly manifested in the aeromagnetic profiles, but are visible in ground magnetic the profiles.
+Faults B and C are mostly shallow; they are not clearly manifested in the aeromagnetic profiles, but are visible in the ground magnetic profiles.

-Figure 15. (a) Extracted topography elevations of Lake Magadi area from Aster DEM along flight line 330 showing surface faults and grabens. (b) 2D Euler deconvolution solutions from aeromagnetic data along flight line 320.
-The plus (+) signs are structural index of 1 with inclination and declinations of $-26.3^{\circ}$ and $0.002^{\circ}$ respectively.
+Figure 16. (a) Extracted topography elevations of Lake Magadi area from Aster DEM along flight line 330 showing surface faults and grabens. (b) 2D Euler deconvolution solutions from aeromagnetic data along flight line 320.
+The plus (+) signs are structural index of 1 with inclination and declinations of -26.3° and 0.002° respectively.